Appearance

 2.2 The Leela Fine-Tuning Pivot

-After settling on Maia, Hunter explored a second question: what about fine-tuning Leela in addition to Maia, to create a stronger personalized model?
+After settling on Maia, I explored a second question: what about fine-tuning Leela in addition to Maia, to create a stronger personalized model?
 This led to the multi-model strategy.

 Key tooling discovered: trainingdata-tool — built specifically for converting PGN files into Lc0's training data format.
 Used to train Leela networks mimicking human styles and to distill alpha-beta engines into Leela networks.